Crawling technicolor: Signals for crawling TC on the lattice

-The most direct ways to look for candidate theories of crawling TC on the lattice are: \begin{itemize} \item Search for ``freezing'' of $\alpha$ \cite{Deur16} for $N_f$ values outside the conformal window, where dimensional transmutation and chiral condensation can occur.
+The most direct ways to look for candidate theories of crawling TC on the lattice are as follows: \begin{enumerate}[label=(\arabic*)] \item Search for the ``freezing'' of $\alpha$ \cite{Deur16} for $N_f$ values outside the conformal window, where dimensional transmutation and chiral condensation can occur.
 Note that the UV expansions of $\alpha$ typically used to measure nonperturbative corrections to asymptotic freedom for QCD amplitudes are not applicable.
-The energy scale must be lowered beyond the region where UV expansions break down and into the far IR region $\alpha \lesssim \alphaIR$. \item Test whether amplitudes exhibit the singular behaviour displayed in eq.~(\ref{sing}). \item Confirm the presence of a pseudo-dilaton with a small value of $M_\sigma^2$, especially if eq.~(\ref{MsigPCDC}) or (\ref{Msig-EFT}) can be tested. \end{itemize} Indeed, lattice calculations for $N_f=8$ triplet fermions \cite{Aoki14,Appel14} and $N_f=2$ sextet fermions \cite{Fod14} indicate that, in the IR region, $\alpha$ varies slowly and chiral condensation produces technipions (63 for $N_f=8$ triplets and 3 for $N_f=2$ sextets) plus a light scalar boson.
-These examples have been taken as support for walking gauge theories, but our view is that they actually point to crawling scenarios.
+The energy scale must be lowered beyond the region where UV expansions break down and into the far IR region $\alpha \lesssim \alphaIR$. \item Test whether amplitudes exhibit the singular behavior displayed in Eq.~(\ref{sing}). \item Confirm the presence of a pseudodilaton with a small value of $M_\sigma^2$, especially if Eq.~(\ref{MsigPCDC}) or Eq.~(\ref{Msig-EFT}) can be tested. \end{enumerate} Lattice calculations for $N_f=8$ triplet fermions \cite{Aoki14,Aoki16,Appel16,Appel19} and $N_f=2$ sextet fermions \cite{Fod14} suggest that, in the IR region, $\alpha$ varies slowly and chiral condensation produces technipions (63 for $N_f=8$ triplets and 3 for $N_f=2$ sextets) plus a light scalar boson.
+These examples have been taken as support for walking gauge theories, but they could actually point to crawling scenarios.
+At present, definite conclusions cannot be drawn because current lattice investigations can be matched to chiral constraints only for large fermion masses \cite{LSD2,Gasb17,Gasb18,Appel19a}.
+Consequently these investigations may be too far from the chiral limit for soft dilaton theorems to apply.